hoangsao/linh-long-erp/README.md

-# Linh-Long ERP
+# Linh Long ERP

-Linh-Long ERP is a minimal full-stack sample project demonstrating clean layering, authentication (JWT + Refresh Token), and a React client.
+Linh Long ERP is a minimal full-stack sample project demonstrating clean layering, authentication (JWT + Refresh Token), and a React client.
 This repository is a coding-challenge style reference implementation showing practical patterns for a small enterprise app.

 ---